 TimeCamp comes with a lot of features that make it ideal for small businesses.

 It starts with automatic time tracking that scans your apps for activity to log hours worked.
-From there, you can generate reports to gain insights into productivity or profitability.
+From there, you can generate profitability analysis reports to gain insights into productivity.

 Spending too much time on meetings or too much money on a particular item?
 This app allows you to zero in on these things and correct them.